-The Disaster Relief Program (DRP) is designed to help finance any project that assists in recovery efforts in communities that have been federally declared disaster areas by the Federal Emergency Management Agency (FEMA) within the Bank's five-state District.
-Individuals and business owners located within federally declared disaster areas may apply for the funds through the Bank's member financial institutions.
-For more information, visit fhlb.com/communityadvances.
+The Disaster Relief Program (DRP) helps finance any project that assists in recovery efforts in communities that have been declared disaster areas by the Federal Emergency Management Agency (FEMA) within the Bank’s five-state District.
+Individuals and business owners located within federally declared disaster areas may apply for the funds through the Bank’s member financial institutions.
+For more information, visit fhlb.com/disaster.

 Disaster Rebuilding Assistance

-The Disaster Rebuilding Assistance program is designed to support households in the Bank's member communities that have been declared disaster areas by FEMA.
+Disaster Rebuilding Assistance is designed to support households in the Bank’s member communities that have been declared disaster areas eligible for individual assistance by FEMA.
 The program provides homeowners who are at or below 80 percent of the area median income with up to $10,000 for repair and construction costs that are not covered by insurance or federal or state emergency assistance.
-For 2020, the Bank has set aside $400,000 in Disaster Rebuilding Assistance funds.
+For 2021, the Bank has set aside $500,000 in Disaster Rebuilding Assistance funds.

-The Affordable Housing Program (AHP) is the Bank's competitive housing grant program.
-AHP grants are available up to $750,000 and may be used to purchase, construct or rehabilitate owner-occupied and rental housing that serve income-qualified households.
-AHP grants are awarded once a year through the Bank's member institutions.
-The Bank will accept AHP grant applications from April 1, 2020 through May 14, 2020.
-The level of funds for the 2020 AHP will be announced in the first quarter of 2020.
-All applications for AHP grants must be submitted through the Bank's online system, which will be available during the application period.
+The Affordable Housing Program (AHP) General Fund is the Bank’s competitive housing subsidy program.
+AHP subsidies are available up to $750,000 and may be used to purchase, build or rehabilitate owner-occupied and rental housing that serves income-qualified households.
+AHP subsidies are awarded once a year through the Bank’s member institutions.
+The Bank will accept AHP subsidy applications from April 1, 2021 through May 13, 2021.
+The funding level for 2021 will be announced in the first quarter.
+All applications for AHP subsidies must be submitted through the Bank’s GrantConnect system, which will be available during the application period.
 Please check fhlb.com/ahp for additional details and program announcements.
-Detailed information about the AHP is available in the Bank's Affordable Housing Program 2020 Implementation Plan, which can be found under Helpful Resources in the Community Investment section of fhlb.com.
+Detailed information about the AHP General Fund is available in the Bank’s Affordable Housing Program 2021 Implementation Plan, which can be found under Helpful Resources in the Community Investment section of fhlb.com.

 Homebuyer Equity Leverage Partnership (HELP)

-The Homebuyer Equity Leverage Partnership (HELP) program provides grants up to $10,000 that can be used for down payment and/or closing cost assistance for eligible first-time homebuyers.
+The Homebuyer Equity Leverage Partnership (HELP) program provides subsidies up to $10,000 for down payment and/or closing cost assistance for eligible first-time homebuyers.
 Members interested in participating in HELP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request HELP funds during each annual offering.
-Members that have previously enrolled for HELP need not enroll again.
-For 2020, the Bank has set aside $4.5 million of its annual AHP funds for HELP grants.
-The Bank will begin accepting member requests for HELP funds on Thursday, January 2, 2020.
+Members that have previously enrolled for HELP do not need to enroll again.
+For 2021, the Bank has set aside $4.5 million of its annual AHP funds for HELP subsidies.
+The Bank will begin accepting member requests for HELP funds on Monday, January 4, 2021.
 Members may use up to $112,500 (half of the member cap, which has increased to $225,000) to support homebuyers residing out-of-District.

 Special Needs Assistance Program (SNAP)

-The Special Needs Assistance Program (SNAP) provides grants up to $7,000 that can be used for housing rehabilitation to meet the needs of households containing a resident with special needs.
+The Special Needs Assistance Program (SNAP) provides subsidies up to $7,000 for housing rehabilitation to meet the needs of households containing a resident with special needs.
 Members interested in participating in SNAP must submit a one-time enrollment application and agreement; thereafter, they will be eligible to request SNAP funds during each offering.
-Please refer to the Bank's Implementation Plan for more detailed information about SNAP.
-For 2020 SNAP grants, the Bank has set aside $2.5 million from its AHP funds.
-The SNAP-assisted property must be located within the Bank's District.
-SNAP grant applications will be available and accepted beginning at 8:00 a.m.
-CT on Tuesday, January 14 through 5:00 p.m.
-CT on Thursday, January 16, 2020.
+Please refer to the Bank’s Implementation Plan for more detailed information about SNAP.
+For 2021 SNAP subsidies, the Bank has set aside $2.5 million from its AHP funds.
+SNAP-assisted properties must be located within the Bank’s District.
+Applications will be available and accepted beginning at 8:00 a.m.
+CT on Monday, January 11, 2021 through 5:00 p.m.
+CT on Wednesday, January 13, 2021.

 Housing Assistance for Veterans (HAVEN)

 Housing Assistance for Veterans (HAVEN) is a unique housing program designed to provide grants to households of veterans or active service members who were disabled as a result of an injury during their active military service since the tragic events of September 11, 2001.
-The program is designed to support necessary home modifications or offset new construction costs.
+The program supports necessary home modifications or offsets new construction costs.

-HAVEN grant recipients must have a member of the household who qualifies as disabled by the Veteran's Administration, a branch of the U.S. military, the federal government or other acceptable source.
-Alternatively, the funds can be awarded to Gold Star Families that were impacted during this time frame for home repairs/rehabilitation.
+Grant recipients must have a household member who qualifies as disabled by the Veteran’s Administration, a branch of the U.S. military, the federal government or other acceptable source.
+Alternatively, the funds can be awarded to Gold Star Families impacted during this time frame for home repairs/rehabilitation.
 Under HAVEN, the Bank grants recipients up to $10,000 toward the modification/rehabilitation/new construction of a qualifying property located anywhere in the United States.
-The Bank will make available $300,000 in HAVEN funds beginning Thursday, January 2, 2020.
+The Bank will make available $300,000 in HAVEN funds beginning Monday, January 4, 2021.

 Partnership Grant Program (PGP)